 What to expect with the new Permissions:

-- Remodelled layout: Permissions are now grouped together more logically, and are now nested by function, rather than alphabetically.
+Remodelled layout: Permissions are now grouped together more logically and nested by function, rather than alphabetically.

 Access points are the different outlets from which you and your team members can access Square’s features.
 For example, team members who use a 4-digit passcode to access Point of Sale are using the Shared Point of Sale access point.
 To learn more about each access point, refer to the definitions below.

 Shared Point of Sale allows multiple team members to log in to shared devices using a 4-digit passcode.

 Mobile Point of Sale allows team members to log in to a point of sale on their own device and access anything they have permission to do (e.g. take a payment).
 This is helpful when your team needs to take payments on the go.

 Dashboard access allows team members to have an account to access the Dashboard but only access the actions they have permissions for.

 Full Access enables all permissions except managing transfers and bank accounts.
 Only the account owner can manage transfers and bank accounts.
 Learn more about full access permissions.